- ABOUT US

 - Injury Prevention

-Restless Leg Syndrome is a sensory disorder that is characterised by unpleasant sensations in the legs, combined with a compelling urge to move the legs to ease the discomfort.
+Restless Leg Syndrome is a sensory disorder that is characterised by unpleasant sensations in the legs.
+Restless Leg Syndrome also can urge your legs to move which stops discomfort.
 Symptoms include tingling, itchiness, cramps or pain in the legs, particularly in the lower legs when sitting or lying down.
 As a result most people who suffer from restless legs syndrome have difficulty when trying to fall asleep.
 The severity of the symptoms depends on the individual, varying from mild to intolerable.

 RLS affects up to 10% of people annually, of both sexes, but is more common in women.
-It may begin at any age, but most people affected are middle-aged or older.
-The exact cause of restless legs syndrome is still unknown by medical professionals, although it is known genetics play a huge role.
-50% of people who suffer from RLS also have family members with the condition, with it being closely linked to chromosome 12 and 14.
+Restless Leg Syndrome may begin at any age, but most people affected are middle-aged or older.
+The exact cause of restless legs syndrome is still unknown by medical professionals.
+Genetics play a huge role is restless legs syndrome.
+50% of people who suffer from RLS also have family members with the condition.
+RLS is closely linked to chromosome 12 and 14.
 Aside from genetics, other development risk factors include:

-While there is no known cure for RLS, treatment is targeted at minimising the symptoms which in time may even disappear.
-There are both medical and physical therapy treatments which can be used to do so, in addition to lifestyle changes that can be made:
+There is no known cure for Restless Leg Syndrome.
+Treatments are used to minimise the symptoms, which in time symptoms may even disappear.
+There are both medical and physical therapy treatments which can be used minimise symptoms.
+Another way to minimise restless leg syndrome symptom’s is to make lifestyle changes.

-Physiotherapy – Movement has been known to provide relief from the symptoms of restless legs syndrome and thus physiotherapy is a popular treatment used to treat the disorder.
+Restless leg syndrome symptoms can be relieved by movement.
+Physiotherapy is a popular treatment used to treat restless leg syndrome.
 A physiotherapist will help build an effective exercise plan to put a routine in place, in addition to recommending various strengthening and stretching exercises.
-They may also recommend relaxation exercises or massage as relaxation techniques have been known to relieve RLS symptoms.
+They may also recommend relaxation exercises or massage for restless leg syndrome.
+Relaxation techniques have been known to relieve restless leg syndrome symptoms.
 In addition, movement pattern re-education which typically involves neuromuscular re-education of movement, balance, coordination, posture and one’s own sitting and standing activities may be recommended.

 As mentioned, there is no specific cure for Restless Leg Syndrome, however, Physiotherapy can help control the condition, reduce symptoms and improve sleep.
 If you are suffering from RLS and have tried all possible treatments, get in touch with us on 01-6606582, or alternatively you can book an appointment with us online here.